Connect with us

 Ongoing developments include Richland Pointe on Kamiti Road, Precious Gardens Phase II – set for completion in September – and Clay City Phase IA, which is scheduled for completion next January.

-While HF Group presents the huge discounts as a regular marketing campaign, there are fears that more property developers may be forced to make similar moves in coming months to push up sales.
+While HF Group presents the huge discounts as a regular marketing campaign, there are fears that more property developers may be forced to make similar moves in the coming months to push up sales.

 The problem with this strategy, as has been proven in China, is its potential to spark social unrest when existing homeowners protest against price cuts offered by developers to new buyers.